elm/compiler/hints/import-cycles.md

-# Module Cycles
+# Import Cycles

-In practice, the simplest example of a module cycle will be two modules with types like this:
+In practice, the simplest example of a import cycle will be two modules with types like this:

 ```elm
 module Comment exposing (..)